You’ve got this.

 Preparing for the semester

-Get vaccinated.
+Get vaccinated and boosted.
 Look for email info from SFSU, or contact the Health Center.

 Get your physical space ready.
-For your classes, the most important thing right now is your ability to get on Zoom.
+Even your in-person classes could shift on short notice to online, depending on how the plague is going.
+For your online classes, the most important thing right now is your ability to get on Zoom.
 Make sure you have a functioning computer (or other device) and reliable internet access.
-(If you don’t, contact the department or us.)
+(If you don’t, contact the Katherine Kwid.)
 Set up, if you can, a designated space where you’ll take your Zoom calls.
 Test your setup ahead of time.
 Are you comfortable sitting in that spot for an hour or two at a time?
 Are you reasonably shielded from noise/distractions?
 If you are new to Zoom, try it out with friends ahead of time.

 Plan your note-taking.
 People take notes in different ways during classes.
 Some people mostly listen; others like to write things.
 Grad classes are heavily discussion-based.
 You’ll do most note-taking when you are being workshopped: that is, when your classmates are giving you feedback on writing that you submitted.
 Keep pen/paper handy, or set up folders/files on your computer for notes.